 One of the recommendations in the Deer Trustee Report was to sell antlerless permits at a consistent amount.
 Therefore, charging $12 per tag added value to the resource.
 The Deer Trustee Report authors thought free tags reduced the value of the experience of harvesting antlerless deer.

-Yes, where available antlerless tags will be sold starting at 10 a.m. on August 18 in the Northern Forest and Central Forest Zones, August 19 in the Central Farmland Zone and August 20 in the Southern Farmland Zone.
-Sales for all remaining bonus antlerless tags for all zones and units will be sold starting at 10 a.m. on August 21.
-Tags can be purchased at a rate of one tag per day per customer until the unit is sold out or the hunting season ends.
+Yes, where available antlerless tags were sold beginning on August 18 in the Northern Forest and Central Forest Zones, August 19 in the Central Farmland Zone and August 20 in the Southern Farmland Zone.
+Sales for all remaining bonus antlerless tags for all zones and units began on August 21.
+Remaining tags can be purchased at a rate of one tag per day per customer until the unit is sold out or the hunting season ends.
 At purchase, the hunter will specify the zone, unit and land-type (public or private) that they want their tag to be valid.

 As in the past, can qualified farmers request one free bonus antlerless tag for each bonus antlerless tag they purchase?

 Yes, but this request must occur at the time of purchase of the initial bonus antlerless tag and it must be for the same Deer Management Unit and land-type as their first tag.

 When the bonus antlerless deer tags went on sale in August, did the prices differ between Management Zones?